-Japan's Prime Minister Shinzo Abe will give the Keynote Address at the 2014 Shangri-La Dialogue.
-The 13th IISS Asia Security Summit will take place from 30 May - 01 June in Singapore.
+Singapore's Prime Minister Lee Hsien Loong will give the Keynote Address at the 2015 IISS Shangri-La Dialogue.
+The 15th Asia Security Summit will take place from 29 - 31 May in Singapore.

 The Dialogue’s format, agenda, and cohort of delegates have evolved incrementally.
 The IISS soon modified the Dialogue’s structure – originally based simply on plenary sessions – to permit several simultaneous break-out groups during one half-day of the summit, allowing in-depth discussion of a greater variety of critical regional security topics.
 After several years, we established the principle that all speaking slots in plenary sessions and break-out groups would be allocated to ministers, other senior official delegates or distinguished legislators with strong defence credentials.

 Because the states of the Asia-Pacific, an extraordinarily large and diverse region encompassing the majority of the world’s population, face an extremely wide range of defence and security challenges, the IISS has intentionally formulated a wide-ranging agenda for the Shangri-La Dialogue each year.
 But we have also ensured that each year the Dialogue’s agenda has recognised emerging as well as established regional security concerns.